wezm/desktop.institute/content/posts/values-features-preferences/index.md

 #### More Than Linux

-Linux is the dominant the open source desktop.
+Linux is the dominant open source desktop.
 However, there is more than just Linux out there and diversity helps.
 FreeBSD and [OpenBSD] both have GNOME available.
 I would like a desktop that runs on more than Linux.